awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 + [Working with DB subnet groups](#USER_VPC.Subnets)
 + [Hiding a DB instance in a VPC from the internet](#USER_VPC.Hiding)
 + [Creating a DB instance in a VPC](#USER_VPC.InstanceInVPC)

+For a tutorial that shows you how to create a VPC that you can use with a common Amazon Aurora scenario, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

+**Note**
+Currently, Aurora doesn't support dual\-stack mode\.

 ## Working with a DB instance in a VPC<a name="Overview.RDSVPC.Create"></a>